 Learning this compelled me to write the article, “20 Fun Free Tools for Interactive Classroom Collaboration”, which has been in the top 10 most popular posts on the site since I published it in May.
 We followed that in July with “5 More Cool Tools to Take Classroom Collaboration to a New Level”, another popular post.
 So there you have over two dozen fun free interactive collaboration tools to consider using in your classes this year!

 The potential to gather structured feedback in moments is a powerful aid to instruction, and thanks to proliferation of Internet enabled devices, it’s never been easier.
 Hi-tech or lo-tech, it’s easy to gather student input and feedback in today’s classrooms.
 Here’s a number of tools and techniques for doing so:

 - Surveys/Polls (using any Internet enabled device): When you use web based survey and polling tools, users can often participate from any web-enabled device.
 SurveyMonkey is a popular web based survey tool that provides for a small survey at no cost.
-Doodle and Polldaddy are two other alternatives with more functionality for free.
+Doodle, Polldaddy, and SurveyAnyplace, are a few other alternatives.

 - Clickers: Also known as Student Response Systems, these devices make it really easy to gather student feedback.
 Click here to read a story about a contest winner we had on the site back in 2010 who used Clickers to help improve FCAT scores.

 - Plickers: This is a relatively lo-tech, and highly affordable alternative to clickers that does not require students to have an electronic devices!
 Learn more here.